Initiatives / BPS Arts Expansion / Impact

-Boston Public Schools Arts Expansion has made Boston a national leader in expanding access to arts education in the public schools.
+BPS Arts Expansion has made Boston a national leader in expanding access to arts education in the public schools.
 Accomplishments to date include:

-From 2009-2016, the percentage of BPS pre-K through 8th grade students receiving a minimum of weekly, year-long arts instruction or its equivalent increased from 67% to 94%.
+- From 2009-2020, the percentage of BPS pre-K through 8th grade students receiving a minimum of weekly, year-long arts instruction or its equivalent increased from 67% to 97%.

-From 2009-2016, the percentage of BPS high school students receiving any arts instruction more than doubled to total 65% in 2015-2016.
+- From 2009-2020, the percentage of BPS high school students receiving any arts instruction more than doubled to 72% in 2019-2020.

 - From 2014-2019, the percentage of BPS high school students meeting the MassCore arts graduation requirement increased from 52% to 68%.